 -

-Awards and honours — Bharat Ratna, Padma Awards, Nobel Prize, Arjuna Award.
+Awards — Bharat Ratna, Padma, Nobel Prize, Arjuna Award

 -

-Sports — ICC events, Olympics, Asian Games, Commonwealth Games, recent championships.
+Sports — ICC events, Olympics, Asian Games, Commonwealth Games, recent results

 -

-Science and technology — ISRO missions, defence systems (Agni, BrahMos), major tech launches.
+Science and technology — ISRO missions, defence developments

 -